Thalrion/Udacity-Full-Stack-Developer-Nanodegree/README.md

 - Create Model Schemas with columns and relationships (1:1, 1:n and N:N)
 - Use SQLAlchemy ORM with PostgreSQL to query, insert, edit & delete Data
 - Use WTForms to encapsulate input forms in seperate file & to allow for custom validations
-- Use Boostrap as a simple to use Front End Libary
+- Use Boostrap as a simple to use Front End Libary and Ajax to fetch flask routes
 - Create SQL-like Queries, but without any SQL syntax, only using SQLAlchemy ORM
 - How to clearly structurize a larger web application in different files & folders